hapax/hapax.github.io/assets/simple-physics.md

 elephants left in the world.
-Assuming they are distributed at random over the landmass of the globe, and you do not deviate when you spot an elephant, give a rough estimate of the probable number of elephant collisions over your lifetime.
+Assuming they are distributed at random over the landmass of the globe, and you do not deviate when you spot an elephant, give a rough estimate of the number of elephants you are likely to collide with in your lifetime.

 ---